About 3D Printing

 Commercial use, the service is not intended to provide objects for commercial purposes.
 However, prototyping is encouraged.

-Multiples will have to be approved on a case-by-case basis, due to print time restrictions.
-Class sets can be printed, other requests for limited amounts of multiple copies for non-commercial use will be considered and accomodated where possible.
+Multiples will have to be approved on a case-by-case basis, due to print time restrictions, only one object can be requested at a time.
+Class sets can be printed, other requests for limited amounts of multiple copies for non-commercial use will be considered and accommodated where possible.

 Our printers are in an open and visible part of the library so we can not keep your print private.
 However, your personal information provided in the print request will be kept confidential.